LloydJr/Maven.GradedStudents/README.md

 <br><br><br><br><br>

-### Part 1.1; Defining instance variables
+### Part 1.1; Defining instance variables//
-* Declare an instance variable for each of the previously mentioned properties:
+* Declare an instance variable for each of the previously mentioned properties://
 	* `String firstName`
-		* a collection of characters representative of a first name.
+		* a collection of characters representative of a first name.//
 	* `String lastName`
-		* a collection of characters representative of a last name.
+		* a collection of characters representative of a last name.//
 	* `ArrayList<Double> examScores`
-		* a dynamic collection of decimal values representative of test scores.
+		* a dynamic collection of decimal values representative of test scores.//